DNA-Spot/Trace Data core table

 File Header

-• The second line in the header is always “##Table_namespace=4dn_FOF-CT_core”
+• The second line in the header is always ##Table_Namespace=4dn_FOF-CT_mapping.

-The header MUST contain a mandatory set of fields that describe the algorithm(s) that were used to identify and localize bright Spots and to connect them to form Traces.
-In case more than one algorithm were used, please use the same set of fields for each of the algorithm used.
+The header MUST contain a mandatory set of fields that describe any Software tool that was used to produce/process data in this table.
+If more than one software tool was used, please repeat a set of Software-fields for describing each of them.

 Name